Detailed Information on Lukla’s Flight

 Most teahouses and local shops only accept Nepalese rupees (NPR).
 So, it is advisable to exchange your currency before the trek.

-Instead, stroll around a few exchange centers or banks in Thamel to find reasonable rates.
+Instead, stroll around a few exchange centres or banks in Thamel to find reasonable rates.
 Additionally, you can request the teller to give you a few smaller bills to avoid hassle in smaller transactions.

 If you do not prefer to carry too much cash and wish to withdraw it via card in Nepal, you can do so from ATMs in Kathmandu.
 There are a few ATMs in Lukla and Namche Bazaar, but they aren’t as reliable.